eduvpn/documentation/README.md

     $ cd documentation-master

 Modify `deploy.sh` and set the variables at the top of the file to something that makes sense for your deployment.
 Read the comments at the top of the file.

+**NOTE**: if you do NOT want to use Let's Encrypt certificates it is easy to run the setup with Let's Encrypt, and afterwards replace the certificate (and remove the Let's Encrypt auto renewal).

 To run the script: